Raeludwig/SVG/README.md

 ## Key Features

-* This is a quick way to create a readme file
+* This is a quick way to create a SVG logo
   - Once you initialize node index, then it will prompt you to add in the relevant details for your repository.
-* When everything is filled in, you now have a functional and professional readme file.
+* When everything is filled in, you now have simple SVG logo.

 ## How To Use